p2pu/course-in-a-box/modules/week-4/_posts/2017-01-05-emailLinks.md

 Try it for your self:
 <a href="mailto:michael.musick@umontana.edu">Email Michael!</a>

 For this reason, it is also good practice to write the full e-mail address out.
+That way a user can easily copy the address from the browser into the e-mail client of their choice.

+# { TODO: }
+Read chapter 4 from the Duckett on Links.